0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verification/overview.md

 # On-chain ZK Verification

 The on-chain verification workflow allows Dapps to verify users' claims inside a Smart Contract.
-Zero Knowledge Proof cryptography enables this verification to happen in a private manner, namely without revealing any personal information of the user (prover).
+Zero-Knowledge Proof cryptography enables this verification to happen in a private manner, namely without revealing any personal information of the user (prover).

 This flow is especially needed when further on-chain logic wants to be implemented on successful verification such as: